-- Use a t-square ruler or a square ruler to ensure the lines are perpendicular to the edge of the page.
+Use a t-square ruler or a square ruler to ensure the lines are perpendicular to the edge of the page.
 This makes a difference because, as I said, practice also trains the eye as to how the letters should look in relation to each other and in relation to the page.
-Using consistent lines will make the learning process easier on you and it will be easier to study your script against the exemplar and figure out how to improve it.
+Using consistent lines will make it easier to study your script against the exemplar and figure out how to improve it.

 Make the vertical or slant lines even and consistent.
 These lines help regulate the width of your letters and spacing between words.
 Be sure these lines are accurate in angle and in spacing.